-At each of March 31, 2018 and December 31, 2017 the Company had total commitments of \$275,000,000.
-The minimum capital commitment for an investor is \$1,000,000.
-Management, however, may waive the minimum capital commitment at its discretion.
+At each of June 30, 2018 and December 31, 2017 the Company had total commitments of \$275,000,000.

-Capital commitments may be drawn down by the Company on a pro rata basis, as needed, upon not less than ten (10) days' prior written notice for the purposes of funding the Company's investments (including follow-on investments), paying the Company's expenses, including fees under the Amended Advisory Agreement, and/or maintaining a reserve account for the payment of future expenses or liabilities.
+Capital commitments may be drawn down by the Company on a pro rata basis, as needed, upon not less than ten (10) days' prior written notice for the purposes of funding the Company's investments (including follow-on investments), paying the Company's expenses, including fees under the investment advisory agreement, as amended and restated (the "Amended Advisory Agreement"), by and between the Company and RGC, and/or maintaining a reserve account for the payment of future expenses or liabilities.